capnfabs/paperesque/README.md

   url = "contact/"
 ```

+#### 2. Markdown content

+You can create a `/content/_index.md` and the content of that page will render as the homepage.

+#### 3. A section

+You can create a `/content/_index.md` and in the [frontmatter](https://gohugo.io/content-management/front-matter/) add a `display_section` key.
+The name of that section will be used to render a list of content.

+### 4. A section + custom content in a sidebar.

+Do the same as for option 3 ('a section'), but also include markdown content in that file.
+The markdown content will render on the left as a sidebar, and the list of section items will render in the main panel.

 ### Links in the top-right corner

-These are also config driven!
+These are config driven!
 Add this to your `config.toml` (for example):

 ```toml
 [[params.topmenu]]